 - Reduce the mixture by about half and then add in the remaning butter until melted.

-- Remove chicken from the oven and drizzle some of the sauce over each piece.
+- Remove the chicken from the oven and drizzle some of the sauce over each piece.

-- Top each with fresh parsley and parmesan or feta cheese (optional)
+- Top each piece with fresh parsley and Parmesan or feta cheese (optional).

 - Garnish with a thinly sliced piece of lime.